sydai/SDCND/Project5_Vehicle_Detection/writeup_report.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 The performance of the vehicle detection on project video was initially not so good.
 Even though the classifier accuracy on the test datasets reached 99.5% (later figured out because of overfitting), when giving a test image to the find_cars() function the detection of vehicles failed most of the times in the video.
 Due to time constraint, the previous final output video actually missed detections of many vehicles and output many false positives.
 After implementing the advice from first submission, the final output video showed correct detection of other vehicles with only a few false positives occasionally.
+For the 4th submission after implementing a moving average method, the false positives were effectively reduced.
+But somehow the true detections seem not as good as before due to raising of the threshold value (for rejecting false positives).